-The bigger the ad-tech market has gotten, in fact, the higher the stakes have become at delivering quality content that stands out.
+The bigger the ad-tech market has gotten, the higher the stakes have become at delivering quality content that stands out

 It’s a reminder that was echoed by Forrester Principal Analyst Jay Pattisall, who in this 2019 Forrester Research study on “The Cost of Losing Creativity,” declared “In our pursuit to be customer-centric marketers — to answer every customer need, want, and desire with digital — we have forgotten an important ingredient: creativity.”

 Pattisall’s sentiment comes at a time when impressive new data aggregation tools are being created by a small, select group.
 The question is no longer if widespread data collection is happening, it’s the depths to which marketers can benefit given what is now possible.